-To collect remote process data, install DevPartner on the client and DevPartner and the optional DevPartner Server license on the remote machine.
-In this way, you can collect data for a distributed application as it is actually deployed.
+To collect remote process data, install DevPartner on the client and DevPartner and the optional DevPartner Remote Server license on the remote machine.
+Use this configuration to collect data for a distributed application as it is actually deployed.
 See Installing DevPartner (DPS Install.pdf) and the Distributed Licensing Management License Installation Guide (LicInst4.pdf) for more information.